 Ways to Study

 Even though some root words, prefixes, and suffixes have pretty clear meanings (we use them every day in our lives without realizing it, after all) study those as well.
 Deciphering words this way may be new to you and it can be easy to forget what was previously obvious when you left it out of your studying.
-It’s always good to review.
+So, it’s always good to review.

 Interested in seeing how your ACT/SAT scores affect your admission odds?
 Check out College Raptor’s free match tool today!